 Triangulate your data

-This will allow you to have two sources of performance data to triangulate or cross check with each other.
+Doing so will allow you to have two sources of performance data to triangulate or cross check with each other.
 If these don’t line up proportionally or look biased to an analyst’s eye, this can pick up reporting issues before you’ve started your test.
-I’ve encountered plenty of issues with AB testing packages not lining up with what the site analytics said—and it’s ALWAYS been a developer and instrumentation issue.
+I’ve encountered plenty of issues with AB testing packages not lining up with what the site analytics said—and it’s always been a developer and instrumentation issue.
 You simply can’t trust one set of experiment metrics—you need a backup to compare against, in case you’ve broken something.

 Watch it like a chef